Chi-squared test

 Chi-squared distribution, showing χ^{2} on the first axis and p-value (right tail probability) on the second axis.

 A chi-squared test (also chi-square or χ^{2} test) is a statistical hypothesis test used in the analysis of contingency tables when the sample sizes are large.
 In simpler terms, this test is primarily used to examine whether two categorical variables (two dimensions of the contingency table) are independent in influencing the test statistic (values within the table).

 The test is valid when the test statistic is chi-squared distributed under the null hypothesis, specifically Pearson's chi-squared test and variants thereof.
 Pearson's chi-squared test is used to determine whether there is a statistically significant difference between the expected frequencies and the observed frequencies in one or more categories of a contingency table.
 For contingency tables with smaller sample sizes, a Fisher's exact test is used instead.

 In the standard applications of this test, the observations are classified into mutually exclusive classes.
 If the null hypothesis that there are no differences between the classes in the population is true, the test statistic computed from the observations follows a χ^{2} frequency distribution.
 The purpose of the test is to evaluate how likely the observed frequencies would be assuming the null hypothesis is true.

 Test statistics that follow a χ^{2} distribution occur when the observations are independent.
 There are also χ^{2} tests for testing the null hypothesis of independence of a pair of random variables based on observations of the pairs.

 Chi-squared tests often refers to tests for which the distribution of the test statistic approaches the χ^{2} distribution asymptotically, meaning that the sampling distribution (if the null hypothesis is true) of the test statistic approximates a chi-squared distribution more and more closely as sample sizes increase.

 History

 In the 19th century, statistical analytical methods were mainly applied in biological data analysis and it was customary for researchers to assume that observations followed a normal distribution, such as Sir George Airy and Mansfield Merriman, whose works were criticized by Karl Pearson in his 1900 paper.

 At the end of the 19th century, Pearson noticed the existence of significant skewness within some biological observations.
-In order to model the observations regardless of being normal or skewed, Pearson, in a series of articles published from 1893 to 1916, devised the Pearson distribution, a family of continuous probability distributions, which includes the normal distribution and many skewed distributions, and proposed a method of statistical analysis consisting of using the Pearson distribution to model the observation and performing a test of goodness of fit to determine how well the model really fits to the observations.
+To model the observations regardless of being normal or skewed, Pearson, in a series of articles published from 1893 to 1916, devised the Pearson distribution, a family of continuous probability distributions, which includes the normal distribution and many skewed distributions, and proposed a method of statistical analysis consisting of using the Pearson distribution to model the observation and performing a test of goodness of fit to determine how well the model really fits to the observations.